 If we put the above values in the retained earnings equation, we derive:

 How to Calculate Retained earnings? = Current retained earnings + Net Income - Dividends

 *You earned $2000 and retained all of them which becomes your retained earnings.

 Calculate The Effect Of A Dividend On Retained Earnings

 Retained earnings equation after a stock dividend issuance, retained earnings calculation comprises additional steps to figure out the number of dividends you end up distributing.
-Now figure out the FMV (Fair Market Value) of shares before distribution.

 Retained Earnings Equation: Current retained earnings + Net Income - (No. of shares x FMV of each share) = Retained earnings

 How Do You Calculate Retained Earnings on A Balance Sheet?

 Let us assume that in April, your business continues progressing along, and you make another profit of $20,000.
 As you put thought into keeping that money for future reinvestment in the industry, you waive cash dividend and, preferably, plans to issue a 5% stock dividend on the alternate side.

 Now, if we assume that the company yours’s has a total of 15,000 outstanding shares of common stock, and as per your determination, the FMV stands at $10 for each share.
 This means that you would issue 100 shares in the dividend, and the reduced retained earning for every share counts at $10: